artermi/artermi.github.io/index.md

 </script>

-# Hello, thank you for your visiting.
+# Hello, thank you for visiting my page.

 I am still constructing this page.
 You may contact me with my email: <br>
 Colin.Cleveland.formal [at] gmail [dot] com